bytebl33d/bytebl33d.github.io/blog/obfuscation-pipeline.md

 - Tool Name: The name of the target binary.
 This determines the output filename and is used in the functional testing stage.
 - String Obfuscation Method: Select from methods like base64, rot13, reverse, or none.
 This controls how strings are encoded in the source before compilation.
 - Custom Obfuscation: A toggle that, when enabled, triggers the pipeline to look for and execute a project-specific PowerShell script.
-This allows me to apply unique transformations that aren't covered by the generic obfuscation methods—such as renaming specific classes.
+This allows me to apply unique transformations that aren't covered by the generic obfuscation methods such as renaming specific classes.
 - Binary Obfuscation: Enables or disables the ConfuserEx stage.
 While I typically leave this on, having the option to disable it is useful for debugging or when I need a clean binary for comparison.
 - AV Check: Toggles the ThreatCheck detection stage.
 I can disable this during rapid iteration to save time, and re-enable it for final validation before deployment.